 - Tolmie Peak Lookout's primary role would be as a repeater.
-It would not repeat data from any current or proposed stations; instead, its installation would enable rapid addition of telemetered real-time monitoring stations along the Carbon and Mowich River drainages, which would repeat through Tolmie Peak Lookout to a receive site outside MORA.
-Addition of stations along the Carbon and Mowich Rivers would be required to help mitigate lahar hazards to downstream communities if Mount Rainier were to start exhibiting signs of volcanic unrest. - The seismometer at Tolmie Peak Lookout would significantly improve the accuracy of earthquake locations at Mount Rainier, particularly in the northwest quadrant of MORA, which at present has only two seismic stations (Carbon Ranger Station (CRBN) and Observation Rock (OBSR)).
+It would not repeat data from any current or proposed stations, except for the seismometer at Tolmie Peak.
+Its installation would enable rapid addition of telemetered real-time monitoring stations along the Carbon and Mowich River drainages, which would repeat through Tolmie Peak Lookout to a receive site outside MRNP.
+Addition of stations along the Carbon and Mowich Rivers would be required to help mitigate lahar hazards to downstream communities if Mount Rainier were to start exhibiting signs of volcanic unrest. - The seismometer at Tolmie Peak Lookout would significantly improve the accuracy of earthquake locations at Mount Rainier, particularly in the northwest quadrant of MRNP, which at present has only two seismic stations (Carbon Ranger Station (CRBN) and Observation Rock (OBSR)).